rohan-g0re/Hack_RU_EDU_Visualizer/docs/nous_occurrence.md

 1. **Frontend Branding**: All occurrences are visual/UI related - easy to replace with new branding
 2. **No Deep Integration**: No hardcoded API endpoints or service references
 3. **Simple Find/Replace**: All instances are straightforward text replacements
-4. **No Breaking Changes**: No functional dependencies on the "Nous.AI" name
+4. **No Breaking Changes**: No functional dependencies on the "VizKidd" name

 ## Search Methodology
 - Used case-insensitive grep search for "nous"